 RCW) who is engaged in an eligible business project is entitled to the tax credits provided by chapter 82.62

-To be considered an "eligible business project," the applicant's number of average full-time qualified employment positions at the specific facility must be at least fifteen percent greater in the calendar year for which credit is being sought than the number of positions at the same facility in the immediately preceding calendar year.
+To be considered an "eligible business project," the applicant's number of average full-time qualified employment positions at the specific facility must increase by fifteen percent in the four consecutive full calendar quarters after the calendar quarter during which the first qualified employment position is filled.
 Subsection (4) of this rule explains how to determine whether this threshold is satisfied.

 (ii) A community empowerment zone (CEZ).
 CEZ means an area meeting the requirements of RCW 43.31C.020